- Emigrating to Canada through family reunification

-It costs $1,050 to apply as an adult through the family sponsorship route, and $150 for those classed as dependent children.
-In most cases, you will need to pay $500 for a right of permanent residence and $85 for the biometric information to be taken.
+As of February 2023, it costs $1,080 to apply as an adult through the family sponsorship route, and $150 for those classed as dependent children.
+In most cases, you will need to pay $515 for a right of permanent residence and $85 for the biometric information to be taken.

 Usually, the application process for family reunification is as follows:

 - Get the application package.
 This includes all the forms which both you and your sponsor will need to complete and a full personalised document checklist